tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T400.md

      Option    "SHMConfig"   "on"
     EndSection

-for trakpoint with third button paste & scroll add this few lines to xorg.conf too
+for trackpoint with third button paste & scroll add these few lines to xorg.conf too

     Section "InputDevice"